 An ERP integration with eCommerce has several features that can help your business be a success in a shorter period of time.
 As it can help you better manage tasks like managing shipping costs, tracking expenses, tracking shipping and delivery status, organising inventory, etc. Moreover, a proper integration of an ERP to an eCommerce website enables the flow of information bidirectionally between the two systems meaning that the data only needs to be entered once into the system.

 Better Customer Experience

-For example, a customer who often shops on your e-commerce store calls your customer service team to change its shipping address and the required change is reflected in the ERP system.
+For example, a customer who often shops in your e-commerce store calls your customer service team to change its shipping address and the required change is reflected in the ERP system.
 Now, any change in customer information in either of the applications (ERP /eCommerce) will reflect in the other automatically post-integration.
-But doing these changes manually for a load of customers will be time expensive no matter what.
+But doing these changes manually for a load of customers will be time-consuming no matter what.